twl8n/tagging/readme.md

 Q: Can you be in two places if there is no date specified?
 (Yes, but birth: with two places is non-sense.)

-Q: Does the computer system care about nonsense?
-Some obvious nonsense can be prevented by having a rule system.

-Q: What is the meaning of "or"?
-Is it "can match either value in a WHERE clause"?

-Q: How to encode () parenthesis grouping in the db?

-Q: Is the meaning of "and" "must satisfy all these constraints when matching a WHERE clause"?

 Q: How can SQL handle multi-value matches such as date:2002 and date:2003?

 Wrong due to multiple exclusive weight values, can't "and" multiple weights: